solliancenet/microsoft-postgresql-developer-guide/04_00_EndToEndDev/04_00-1_Common-Azure-development-services-overview.md

 Azure Event Hubs facilitates the ingestion and replay of event data.
 It is optimized for processing millions of events per second.
 Event Hubs supports multiple consumers through *consumer groups*, which point to certain locations in the stream.

-#### Example Solution
+#### Putting it together

-An e-commerce site can use Service Bus to process an order, Event Hubs to capture site telemetry, and Event Grid to respond to events like an item was shipped.
+Using the above technologies, you can build an e-commerce site can use Service Bus to process an order, Event Hubs to capture site telemetry, and Event Grid to respond to events like an item was shipped.

 ### Cron jobs